-University: The term "University" as used in this Agreement refers to the Board and/or the administration of the University of Vermont and State Agricultural College.
+University: In keeping with the desire to create a culture of "One UVM," we acknowledge the faculty's legitimate role in governance.
+However, for the convenience of clarity as to legal rights and responsibilities, the term "University" as used in this Agreement refers to the Board and/or the administration of the University of Vermont and State Agricultural College.
 The University "Contract Administrator" shall be the authorized agent of the University for purposes of receipt of all notices and documents referenced in this Agreement unless otherwise expressly provided.

-Union: The term "Union" as used in this Agreement refers to the United Academics, AAUP-AFT, acting on its own or acting through its officers or agents.
-The Union President shall be the authorized agent of the Union for purposes of receipt of all notices and documents referenced in this Agreement unless otherwise expressly provided.
+United Academics: The term "United Academics" as used in this Agreement refers to the United Academics, AAUP-AFT, acting on its own or acting through its officers or agents.
+The President of United Academics shall be the authorized agent of United Academics for purposes of receipt of all notices and documents referenced in this Agreement unless otherwise expressly provided.